 I have a love-hate relationship with Macau.
 While this socially shallow place leaves a gaping hole in my soul for the lack of intellectual stimulation in the community, there’s so much rich and deep cultural history in this country shadowed by the glitzy casinos and what’s brighter, bigger and better that’s making the news headlines.

 Most of all what I love about Macau is the random beauty of this place – the day to day routine of multi-generational diners, food is still made from scratch at the markets and truly artisanal from noodles to biscuits to cakes, the wet markets are full of seasonal food which housewives and grandmas continue to cook the same recipes over and over.
-Macau reminds me of Singapore in the old days… which I have distinct memories of going to the wet market with my mum and grandma, watching vendors slaughter live chicken, fish (they still do it at the Macau Red Market 红街市), grate fresh coconut for us to take home to make curries.
+Macau reminds me of Singapore in the old days… which I have distinct memories of going to the wet market with my mum and grandma, watching vendors slaughter live chicken, fish (they still do it at the Macau Red Market 红街市), grate fresh coconut for us to take home to make curries with fresh coconut milk.

 So pawn shops have been around for a very long time here and you’ve probably seen the emblem in neon and as badges around Hong Kong and Macau – it’s actually an outline of a bat holding on to a ball.
 The word bat in Cantonese Fu is homophonous with the word prosperity.

-Tak Seng On was then Macau’s largest multi storey Pawn Shop
+Tak Seng On was then Macau’s largest multi-storey Pawn Shop

 How valuables were kept – behind bars in a cage